scothar-vonage/webcrawler/README.md

 ```

 # Configuring Timeout
-By default, the scrip will wait 5 seconds to find the configured XPATH element.
+By default, the script will wait 5 seconds to find the configured XPATH element.
 After the timeout expires, it will move on to the next link.
 You can change this timeout value in `crawler.js`:
 ```
 const pageTimeout = 5000;
 ```